 Need a new dolly wheel or 2?
 This is the perfect replacement for several types of dollies used to carry Optimist and Laser class sailboats.
-The standard pneumatic dolly wheel measures 16 inches by 4 inches and includes an inner tube and 1-inch axel bushing.
-With a load capacity of 200 pounds, this dolly wheel tire bushing package is a perfect upgrade.
+The standard pneumatic dolly wheel measures 12 inches in diameter.
+With a load capacity of 500 pounds, this dolly wheel package is a perfect upgrade.

 What Is A Laser Dolly?